Skip to main content

 PCR can also be used to measure gene expression.
 Where in PCR the amount of amplified product is not determined till the end of all the cycles, a variation called quantitative real-time PCR is used, in which the accumulation of product is measured at each cycle.
 This is possible because real-time PCR machines have a detector module that can measure the levels of a fluorescent marker in the reaction, with the amount of fluorescence proportional to the amount of amplified product.
 By following the accumulation of product over the cycles it is possible to calculate the amount of starting template.
 To measure gene expression, the template used is mRNA reverse-transcribed into cDNA (see below).
 This coupling of reverse transcription with quantitative real-time PCR is called qRT-PCR.

-This page titled 17.3.2: PCR-Based Mutagenesis is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Kevin Ahern, Indira Rajagopal, & Taralyn Tan via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.3.2: PCR-Based Mutagenesis is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Kevin Ahern, Indira Rajagopal, & Taralyn Tan via source content that was edited to the style and standards of the LibreTexts platform.